 What are the Superstitions about XBRL Reporting for MCA

 Accuracy and timeliness in data acquisition are increasingly seen as essential factors in governance and taxation.
-XBRL (eXtensible Business Reporting Language) has been mandated by the MCA and various regulatory authorities across the globe.
-With this requirement the issuers had begun reporting in formats that is both machine and human readable, instead of submitting PDF files, giving way to consistency, efficiency and accuracy in the compliance process.
+The MCA and various regulatory authorities across the globe have mandated XBRL (eXtensible Business Reporting Language).
+With this requirement the issuers had begun reporting in formats that is both machine and human-readable, instead of submitting PDF files, giving way to consistency, efficiency and accuracy in the compliance process.

 In this instance with any new technological compliance requirement, many companies have turned to outsourcing the XBRL formation to reliable XBRL experts.
 Relevant for both MCA and SEBI filings, organisations are always on lookout for the right partner who can afford them with the flawless reporting to be compliant.